novonordisk-research/OptiHPLCHandler/README.md

 handler=EmpowerHandler(project="project", address="https://API_url.com:3076")
 ```

 your username will be auto-detected.
-Add the argument `username` to use another account.
+Add the argument `username` to circumvent this
+auto-detection.

 EmpowerHandler will first try to find a password for Empower for the `username` in the
 OS's system keyring, e.g. Windows Credential Locker.
 If it can't access a system